HbA1C- Glycated Haemoglobin222+ booked in last 3 days

 - Tingling or numb hands or feet.

 - Sickness more frequently than normal.

-CREATED BY : Dr.Shibani R Medical Writer, Medical Affairs
+Written by: Dr.Shibani R, Medical Writer, Medical Affairs

 HbA1C- Glycated Haemoglobin Price